Menu

 If you need to cut business expenses, one alternative to layoffs is salary reductions.
 Here are the laws and guidelines to follow when cutting employee pay.

-However, while layoffs may be a tried-and-true cost-cutting measure, they can also negatively impact your business — for example, have you heard of turnover contagion?
-To avoid a mass employee exodus and hang on to your all-star staff while still corralling operating expenses, you might want to consider reducing employee wages instead.
-But before you go slashing zeros from your business payroll, it’s essential to learn the ins and outs of salary reductions and how to implement them the right way.
+Layoffs are a tried-and-true cost-cutting measure.
+But, they can also negatively impact your business by tanking morale, resulting in a mass employee exodus.
+If you want to reduce expenses and make sure you hang onto your all-star staff, you might want to consider reducing employee wages instead.
+But, before you go slashing zeros from your business payroll, it’s essential to learn the ins and outs of salary reductions and how to implement them the right way.

-A salary reduction, also known as a wage reduction or pay cut, is an agreement between an employer and employee to reduce the employee’s pay, either permanently or temporarily.
+A salary reduction is also known as a wage reduction or pay cut.
+It’s an agreement between an employer and employee to reduce the employee’s pay, either permanently or temporarily.
 An employee pay reduction can also be accompanied by a reduction in job responsibilities, but that’s not always the case.
-Although you may fear team members will start jumping ship as soon as you slash salaries, wage reductions are sometimes a necessary evil that workers understand and accept, depending on the circumstances.
+You may fear team members will start jumping ship as soon as you slash salaries.
+But, wage reductions are sometimes a necessary evil that workers understand and accept — depending on the circumstances.

 Yes, employee pay cuts are legal, but employers must follow certain rules and guidelines.
 For example, a company can’t retroactively reduce an employee’s salary; you must pay workers the previously agreed-upon wages for work they have already performed.

-Other laws around pay cuts mandate that employees can’t have their pay reduced based on discriminatory or retaliatory reasons, as protected by the Title VII of the Civil Rights Act of 1964.
+Other laws around pay cuts mandate that employees can’t have their pay reduced based on discriminatory or retaliatory reasons.
+Such actions are protected by the Title VII of the Civil Rights Act of 1964.
 You also can’t reduce wages so low that they drop an employee’s overall hourly rate to less than minimum wage.

 Before you officially cut salaries, evaluate the current labor market and unemployment rate.
 If there is a booming market with low unemployment, chances are good that employees or executives will seek employment elsewhere if you reduce their salaries.
 This is vital to consider at all levels of your company if you want to implement pay cuts with minimal fallout.